Cyprus–United States relations

 Relations between Cyprus and the United States can be described as excellent, both sharing membership in the United Nations, International Monetary Fund, the Organization for Security and Co-operation in Europe, the World Bank and the World Trade Organization.
 Cyprus has been an observer to the Organization of American States.

+Cypriots view the United States as their second most trusted ally after France with 62% considering the U.S. a desired ally.

 Bilateral & Strategic Relationships

 Relations between the United States and Cyprus can be described as being excellent, yet historically complicated due to many factors.
 Cyprus is seen as democratic state that can serve as a forward base for the United States.
 In numerous occasions military bases, ports and airports such as the Port of Limassol and the Larnaca International Airport respectively, have been used for humanitarian and support purposes by the US.
 Cyprus has also given exclusive rights to a US oil extracting multinationals such as ExxonMobil to extract natural gas from its Exclusive Economic Zone.
 U.S. imports from Cyprus agricultural products and minerals while business ties encompass several services.

 The US also works closely with Cyprus in order to advance shared priorities both bilaterally and in the context of strategic partnership with the European Union, which Cyprus is a member state.
 The Bilateral partnership focuses in areas of common interest, such as peace, security, trade and investment, diversifying European energy sources, and protecting cultural heritage across the island.
-The Cabinet of Israel approach of Cyprus over the recent years, and especially after the Gaza flotilla raid, has boosted Cyprus–Israel relations even further.
+The Cabinet of Israel approach of Cyprus over the recent years, and especially after the 2010 Gaza flotilla raid, has boosted Cyprus–Israel relations even further.
 The United States supports this approach with an Energy Triangle between Cyprus, Israel and Greece.

 In 2018, the United States and the Republic of Cyprus signed a Statement of Intent to also strengthen and develop their security relationship.
 The agreement encompasses efforts to combat terrorism, enhance maritime security and further promote regional stability in the Eastern Mediterranean.
 The U.S. Embassy in Cyprus is located in Engomi area, within the capital city of Nicosia.
 The current U.S. Ambassador to Cyprus is Judith G. Garber.
 Cyprus maintains an embassy at Washington, D.C. and a consulate general in New York City.
 The United States Department of State retains detail information about Cyprus and US relations and operations.

-Wilbur Ross, the acting United States Secretary of Commerce, was a major shareholder and vice chairman of the board of Bank of Cyprus, after he invested €400 million in the bank in 2014.
+Wilbur Ross, former United States Secretary of Commerce, was a major shareholder and vice chairman of the board of Bank of Cyprus, after he invested €400 million in the bank in 2014.
 Prior to his appointment, Ross was a successful banker known for acquiring and restructuring companies and later selling them for a profit once operations have been improved.
 Ross is a hall of fame member and past director of the Turnaround management Association.

+In June 2024, after a meeting between the Secretary of State Antony Blinken and Cypriot Minister of Foreign Affairs Constantinos Kombos, the two sides agreed to open a "Strategic dialogue" with the first meeting to take place in Cyprus in September 2024.